Agee and USC host No. 7 Michigan State - WTOP News

 Los Angeles; Saturday, 4:30 p.m.
 EST

-BOTTOM LINE: USC faces No. 7 Michigan State after Rashaun Agee scored 21 points in USC’s 82-76 loss to the UCLA Bruins.
+BOTTOM LINE: USC hosts No. 7 Michigan State after Rashaun Agee scored 21 points in USC’s 82-76 loss to the UCLA Bruins.

-The Trojans are 9-5 in home games.
-USC scores 77.0 points while outscoring opponents by 4.2 points per game.
+The Trojans are 9-5 on their home court.
+USC has a 1-0 record in games decided by less than 4 points.

-The Spartans are 9-0 against Big Ten opponents.
-Michigan State is 2-0 in one-possession games.
+The Spartans are 9-0 in conference play.
+Michigan State scores 81.3 points while outscoring opponents by 14.1 points per game.

-USC’s average of 6.6 made 3-pointers per game this season is just 0.4 fewer made shots on average than the 7.0 per game Michigan State allows.
-Michigan State averages 5.6 made 3-pointers per game this season, 1.4 fewer made shots on average than the 7.0 per game USC allows.
+USC’s average of 6.6 made 3-pointers per game this season is only 0.4 fewer made shots on average than the 7.0 per game Michigan State allows.
+Michigan State averages 8.5 more points per game (81.3) than USC allows (72.8).

+The Trojans and Spartans match up Saturday for the first time in Big Ten play this season.

-TOP PERFORMERS: Desmond Claude is scoring 16.1 points per game with 3.7 rebounds and 4.3 assists for the Trojans.
-Wesley Yates III is averaging 14.5 points over the past 10 games.
+TOP PERFORMERS: Chibuzo Agbo is shooting 36.8% from beyond the arc with 2.2 made 3-pointers per game for the Trojans, while averaging 11.6 points.
+Desmond Claude is averaging 18.5 points and 5.1 assists over the last 10 games.

-Jaden is shooting 42.8% and averaging 13.6 points for the Spartans.
-Jase Richardson is averaging 9.0 points over the last 10 games.
+Jeremy Fears Jr. is averaging 7.6 points and 6.3 assists for the Spartans.
+Jaden is averaging 14.1 points over the last 10 games.

 LAST 10 GAMES: Trojans: 6-4, averaging 80.8 points, 30.6 rebounds, 16.7 assists, 6.5 steals and 2.4 blocks per game while shooting 49.0% from the field.
 Their opponents have averaged 75.0 points per game.